wiremock/api-template-library/byautomata.io/index.md

 ---
 slug: "byautomata-io"
-name: "Automata Market Intelligence API"
+title: "Automata Market Intelligence API"
 provider: "byautomata.io"
 description: "This document provides the documentation for the Market Intelligence\
   \ API by Automata.
 Get your API Key at https://apis.byautomata.io and check out\